SWeav02/baderkit/docs/usage.md

 This will open a window in your browser similar to this:
 ![streamlit_app](images/streamlit_screenshot.png)

 The atom and bader basins can be selected using the `Bader` tab on the left.
-Simple settings for the isosurface and atoms are available under the `Grid` and `Atoms` tab.
-Some settings for the viewport are available under the `view` tab.
-The selected basins can be exported to vasp-like files in the folder you started the webapp from under the `Export` tab.
+Some basic visualization settings can be found under the `Grid`, `Atoms`, and `view` tabs .

+The selected basins can be exported to vasp-like from the `Export` tab.
 The viewport can also be exported to a variety of image formats.

 !!!
 Warning
     Currently the viewport is made by exporting the pyvista Plotter object to html and embedding it directly.
 Changes made by interacting with the view port directly (rotation) will not show up in exported images, and the image may flash when the apply button is clicked.